tmtmtmtm/wikidata-position-history/README.md

 ).run!
 ```

-This looks for a the first tag like:
+This looks for a Template call in that page of the form:

 ```
 {{PositionHolderHistory|id=Q14211}}
 ```

-... in the page, and inserts after that tag wikitext that
+If such a template is found, a table is inserted after it listing all
-renders to a list of people who have held (in a P39 sense) the
+people who have held (i.e. have a relevant P39 "position held"
-position Q14211.
-After that a sentinel HTML comment is inserted,
+statement) position Q14211.

-so that on subsequent runs only the text between the template
+A sentinel HTML comment is also inserted, so that on subsequent runs
-and that comment are rewritten.
+only the text between the template and that comment are rewritten.

 ## Development